-Table 81: Congestion Control Commands
+Table 89: Congestion Control Commands

 Command Group Function Rate Limiting Sets the input and output rate limits for a port.
 Storm Control Sets the traffic storm threshold for each port.
+Automatic Traffic Control Commands Sets thresholds for broadcast and multicast storms which can be used to trigger configured rate limits or to shut down a port.